Made by infusing marigold flowers, you can easily harness the amazing properties of calendula oil right on your kitchen counter.

 How To Prepare And Use It?

-- In a double boiler, combine your coconut oil, olive oil, and soybean wax.
+- In a double boiler, combine your jojoba oil and soybean wax.

-- Turn on the heat to a medium-low, occasionally stirring, until the soybean wax has melted.
+- Turn on the heat to a medium-low, and stir occasionally until the soybean wax has melted.

-- Once the wax has melted, turn off the heat and stir in your essential oil and Vitamin E.
+- Once the wax has melted, turn off the heat and stir in your Vitamin E.

 - Once everything is well mixed and at room temperature, start filling your tubes or tins.
 Use a glass with a spout, a pipette, or anything that allows you to pour a small amount with good precision slowly.